GSA-TTS/FAC/docs/branching.md

 ```

 ### Steps:
 1. Start a branch from `main` for new work commit changes.
 When your work is ready, rebase to `main` and clean your commit history.
 When acceptance criteria is met and tests pass, create a pull request that targets the `main` branch.
-The terraform plan for the dev environmnet will be created as part of the PR.
+Make sure that the commits in your pull request are **signed** ([follow these steps](#signed-commits)).
+The terraform plan for the dev environment will be created as part of the PR.
 Tag one or more relevant people for review.
 2. Branch is ready for review.
 The reviewer will test locally for acceptance criteria, readability, security considerations, and good testing practices.
 Don't review your own PR.
 Once the PR is merged into the `main` branch, after tests pass, any changes to the management or dev spaces via terraform will be applied, and the code will deployed to the dev environment.
 3. When its time to create a release for review, we will add those changes to `prod` via PR.
 Merging to the `prod` branch will deploy the code to staging after tests pass.
 4. The release is reviewed by stakeholders.
 When it is ready for production, an OROS approver will add a version tag starting with "v".
 The tag will trigger an automated deploy to production.
 There is a GitHub rule to enforce that only "maintainer" role are allowed to add tags starting with "v."